theecrit/contentandux/CODE_OF_CONDUCT.md

 # Code of Conduct

+*This is the GitHub repo Code of Conduct.
+It reflects the same content as the /code-of-conduct.html file published to contentandux.org*

 The Content + UX Slack Group is dedicated to providing a harassment-free experience for everyone.
 We do not tolerate harassment of participants in any form.

 This code of conduct applies to every member of the Content + UX Slack Group.
 Anyone who violates this code of conduct may be sanctioned or expelled from the Content + UX Slack Group at the discretion of the ADMIN TEAM.